Lyrical Yet Underwhelming: Sisters of Sword and Song by Rebecca Ross

 Spoiler: Finale Scene

-The commander’s death was quite sad, proving the author’s success in demonstrating him as a simply human–capable of making egregious mistakes.
+The commander’s death was quite sad, proving the author’s success in demonstrating him as human–capable of making egregious mistakes.
 I especially liked how his death was juxtaposed against his recent actions; his decisions were why Halycon and Evadne (and their family) suffered so much, yet death waits for no man, nevermind for Halycon to sort out her justifiable anger towards Lord Straton and her grief that he’s dying.

 Lord Straton’s characterization really brought to mind the proverb: everyone’s a villain in someone else’s story.
 While he’s one of the good guys in this novel, doing everything to ensure the Queen stays safe, his decisions severely traumatized his once-protege.
 However, these decisions elucidated his humanity–he wasn’t just a two-dimensional “hero”… his mistakes made him more real.